 Georgia Political History

 Collection Strengths: Begun in the mid-1980s, Georgia’s Political Heritage Program is a growing collection of oral history interviews, and several associated manuscript collections, with prominent current and former Georgia political figures at the state and federal level.
-Notable collections are former U.S. House Speaker Newt Gingrich, the late Georgia House Speaker Tom Murphy, former U.S. Congressman Bob Barr, and many other former U.S. and Georgia state legislators and governors.
-Interviews include key political figures such as Senator Herman Talmadge, Andrew Young, Lester Maddox, Hosea Williams, and many individuals who have represented the West Georgia region during the critical civil rights era of the mid-20th century.
+Notable collections are former U.S. House Speaker Newt Gingrich, the late Georgia House Speaker Tom Murphy, former U.S. Congressmen Bob Barr, Pat Swindall, and Mac Collins, and many other former Georgia state legislators.
+Interviews include key political figures such as Herman Talmadge, Andrew Young, Lester Maddox, Hosea Williams, and many individuals who have represented the West Georgia region during the critical civil rights era of the mid-20th century.
 Interviews are available on the Digital Library of Georgia website.

 Humanistic Psychology and Parapsychology

 Collection Strengths: Notable among these collections are papers of scholars such as Sidney Jourard, who founded the American Association for Humanistic Psychology; Carmi Harari, who founded the Division of Humanistic Psychology within the American Psychology Association, and researcher and author William Roll, who was director of the Institute for Parapsychical Research at Duke University before coming to UWG and who has written extensively about poltergeists and psychical research.
-The papers of psychologist Edith Weisskopf-Joelson, who studied schizophrenia, alienation and logotherapy, and taught at the University of Georgia, are included here.
+The papers of psychologist and University of Georgia professor Edith Weisskopf-Joelson, who studied schizophrenia, alienation, and logotherapy, are included here.